Skip to main content

 Build

-The Landmine Kneeling Squeeze Press fits well into strength, hypertrophy, and functional training programs.
-It can be used to build pressing strength, improve shoulder mechanics, and add variety to chest-focused workouts while maintaining a high level of joint safety and movement quality.
+This exercise fits well into strength, hypertrophy, and functional training programs.
+It builds pressing power, improves shoulder mechanics, and adds variety to chest-focused workouts while maintaining a high level of joint safety.

-How to Perform the Landmine Kneeling Squeeze Press
+How to perform the Landmine Kneeling Squeeze Press

 1. Set up a landmine station by securing one end of a barbell in a landmine attachment or corner of a wall, then kneel on both knees about arm's length away from the free end of the bar.